InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-04-25-player-report-6-and-7;-Doom-And-Gloom-(from-lionbeak-campaign).md

 I don’t know about you reader, but I prefer to explore with caution, evading death if it’s in my control.
 Silver and gold will be more tasty, when looted with successful strategies.

+ This two sessions made me think that perhaps the things I want as a player, are not the things I like as a player.
+I may like some mechanics, but eventually I don't want them in my game.
+I am consuded and I am dooming, as always.

 <html lang="en">